turingschool/front-end-curriculum/projects/whateverly.md

 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.

-* [ ] Advanced - Project has a running test suite that exercises the application used Enzyme.
+* [ ] Exceptional - Project has a running test suite that exercises the application used Enzyme.
 The test suite covers almost all aspects of the application.

 ------------------------------------------------------------------